rdwinter2/standards/Lifecycle.md

     - incremental rollout - by rolling out application changes to production incrementally, and verifying that they work, we minimize the impact of a problem before it affects all of our users.

     - monitoring and alerting - by instrumenting our applications - via logging and external monitoring services - we can capture our assumptions and receive notification on variance to minimize customer impact.

+    - secure by design - We consider security throughout the entire software development life cycle.
+For example, we deny access by default: That is, something must be true in order for authorization to be granted.

+### The Open Source Way

+We are strong proponents of open source software, including the overall process of developing open source software.
+The Open Source Way is a framework we use to help us answer many questions about software design, deferring to how the open source community works.

+Examples:

+  - *How much documentation do we write?*

+    Let's look at our favorite open source projects and see how their documentation looks.
+One example we like is the [react project](https://facebook.github.io/react/)

+  - *What level of testing do we use?*

+    Let's look at our favorite open source projects and see how their testing looks.
+One example we like is the [play framework](https://www.playframework.com/documentation)

+  - *What type of API should I build?*

+    Let's look at our favorite open source projects and look at their APIs.
+One example we like is [Stripe](https://stripe.com/docs/api)

 ## Application Development at Flow

 ### Design